 Save Money on Parking

-The San Diego County Fair runs June 2 through July 4, 2017 (closed Mondays and the first three Tuesdays).
+The San Diego County Fair runs May 31 through July 4, 2019 (closed Mondays and Tuesdays in June).

 San Diego County Fair